 Soundproofing refers to blocking all outside noise from reaching your microphone.
 For a do-it-yourselfer on a budget, soundproofing may be a bit of a hassle.
 It generally requires quite a lot of effort, building materials, and cash.

 Sound treatment, on the other hand, simply refers to reducing sound echoes, reflections, and reverberations in the studio space.
-This is a lot simpler and more cost-effective than soundproofing, especially for hobbyists, beginners, and folks on a budget.
+This process is a lot simpler and more cost-effective than soundproofing, especially for hobbyists, beginners, and folks on a budget.

 Having carpeted floors is a great way to absorb sound in a room.
 That way if you move around there won’t be any creaking or loud reverberations.
 If your studio room has hardwood or tile floors, lay down some loose carpets you have laying around the house.
 Alternatively, you can invest in some self-adhesive carpet tiles for your home radio studio room.